aliosthings/aliosthings.github.io/quickstart.md

 sudo apt-get install -y minicom
 ```

-## Install aos-cube and relevant packages
+## Install packages
-It is recommended to install `aos-cube` globally, which helps developing with AliOS Things Studio in the future.
+It is recommended to install `aos-cube` and `relevant packages` globally, which helps developing with AliOS Things Studio in the future.
 ```bash
 $ pip install setuptools
 $ pip install wheel